tiagojsag/playbook/guidelines/hiring.md

 ##### Preparing the interview

 In the preparation we will try to converge on the most important topics to talk about and the things we want to learn/clarify.
-By this stage, we should know more or less about the skills and experience of the participant; the main focus should be on clarifying and cementing what we know. **A key thing to keep in mind at this stage is cultural fit: we want people that want to stay at Vizzuality because they like who we are and what we do.**
+By this stage, we should have more or less a sense of the candidates experience; the main focus should be on clarifying and cementing what we know.
+If we feel that there's areas where we haven't deepen enough these should be added to the interview agenda. **A key thing to keep in mind at this stage is cultural fit: we want people that want to stay at Vizzuality because they like who we are and what we do.**

 Once the participants have converged on what they want to take out of the interview, they should write it down in a small list of things to ask/evaluate.
 (This script can be inspired in the existing template, but should be adapted to what we need to learn and who are we interviewing.
 The existing template is quite thorough, we probably don't need to cover all of it, and should be used as a guideline only).